telepresenceio/telepresence/howtos/preview-urls.md

 ## Creating a Preview URL

 1. List the services that you can intercept with `telepresence list` and make sure the one you want is listed.
+If it isn't:
+* Only Deployments with labels matching a Service are listed.
+* If the service is in a different namespace specify the name space with the `--namespace` flag.

 2. Login to Ambassador Cloud where you can manage and share preview URLs:
 `telepresence login`